AhmetZamanis/KaggleStoreSales/ReportPart1.md

     our covariates aren’t too important compared to the trend, seasonality and calendar effects.

-- The order is reversed on RMSE scores, and RF yields the best performance, though the scores are very close.
+- ARIMA yields the best performance on RMSE scores, though the scores are very close.

 - RMSE punishes larger errors more severely due to the squaring applied, while RMSLE punishes underpredictions more severely due to the log transformation.
-So the RF likely makes a little less error for larger values, while also underpredicting compared to ARIMA and linear regression.
+So the ARIMA likely makes a little less error for larger values, while also underpredicting compared to linear regression.

 Let’s see the predictions plotted against the actual values.